 How dish soap works

-Dish soap, also known as dish washing liquid, is a detergent.
-Dish soap helps us get our dishes clean by cutting grease, oil, and wax.
+Dish soap is a detergent.
+Dish soap cleans dishes by cutting grease, oil, and wax.
 Dish soap generally contains colorants, fragrances, bleach, enzymes, phosphates, and rinsing agents.
-Insects and plants have waxy coatings that are also damaged by dish soap.
-When this protective coating is removed, infection, pest infestation, and dehydration all become more likely.
+None of those are good for your plants.
+Dish soap damages protective, waxy coatings used by plants and insects.
+If you wash this protective coating away, infection, infestation, and dehydration become more likely.
 Dish soap v. insecticidal soap Insecticidal soap is not a detergent.
-It is a soap made specifically formulated for use on plants.
-And it must be used properly to be safe for plants and effective against pests.
-While liquid hand soap is a soap and not a detergent, it contains fatty acids which are phytotoxic, or poisonous, to plants.
-Before trying a Quick Fix on your edible plants, take the time to research what is really going on.
-Your plants will thank you.
+It is a soap specifically formulated for use on plants.
+It must be used properly to be safe and effective.
+While liquid hand soap is a soap and not a detergent, it contains fatty acids that are phytotoxic (poisonous to plants).
+Despite popular opinion, dish soap does not belong in the garden.
+Save it for your dishes, and your plants will thank you.

 Kathryn B Hamilton